benediktjordan/AGENDER2.0---The-physiological-patterns-of-stress/README.md

 - Machine Learning Models for Classification

 ## Project Results
+**Please note:** the following findings are outdated, since a methodological error has been found.
+The following results have been achieved using a Cross-Validation approach not suitable for this data: data of one and the same event (an event is a 20 minute segment which is labelled either "stress" or "no stress") has been used for the training as well as for the testing in the Cross-Validation.
+Updated results with a corrected Cross-Validation procedure will be published soon.

 The AGENDER 2.0 project's investigation into the correlation between heart rate variability (HRV) and stress levels, along with the influence of physical activity, has led to significant findings:

 ### HR & HRV Relationship to Stress